-Included in the Authority's Early Terminations Provision are sums totalling £0.049m payable to 2 staff that have not been included in the exit packages disclosure, but for which the Authority has a legal or constructive obligation at the balance sheet date.
-(2019/2020: Early Terminations provision included £0.125m payable to 3 staff).
-Details of the Early Terminations Provision can be found in notes 33.1-33.2 (pages 78-79).
+Included in the Authority's Early Terminations Provision for 2020/2021 are sums totalling £0.049m payable to 2 staff that have not been included in the exit packages disclosure, but for which the Authority has a legal or constructive obligation at the balance sheet date.
+There are none included in 2021/2022.
+Details of the Early Terminations Provision can be found in notes 35.1-35.2 (pages 80-81).